Planning to visit St. Paul’s?

 Got Kids?

-KidsWord worship bulletins are available in the church entrance.
+KidsWord worship bulletins are available.
 They are typically suitable for children over 5 years old.
+They are in the back of the church near the Grace Space.

-Our nursery is open and hosted during Sunday services for young children from 3 months - 5 yrs old.
+Our nursery is open and hosted during Sunday services for children of all ages.
 When entering the sanctuary through the main door on Oak Street, the nursery is down the short hallway that is to the right of the altar.

 What do I wear?